sentoz/loggie-docs-en/docs/getting-started/quick-start/kubernetes.md

 ## 1. Prepare Kubernetes

 You can use an existing Kubernetes cluster, or [deploy Kubernetes](https://kubernetes.io/zh/docs/tasks/tools/).
-It is recommended to use[Kind](https://kind.sigs.k8s.io/)to build a Kubernetes cluster locally.
+It is recommended to use [Kind](https://kind.sigs.k8s.io/) to build a Kubernetes cluster locally.

 The operations need to be used locally: